Starting your own business is an exciting process that involves various steps. One of the first steps,

 Choosing the right form of business can affect the amount of profit you can generate.
 The type you choose will determine the cost & convenience to set it up.
 The choices you make at the start will define your business going forward.
 Hence, it’s vital to research the different business entities and to choose the one that will best suit your requirements and objectives.
 In this way, you can ensure ultimate wealth creation and preservation.

 Choosing a good, suitable business name is a big decision.
 It’s the first way that you brand your business.
 Your name will become synonymous with your products and services, so consider it very carefully.
 What does your name need to say about your business?
 What message will it convey to potential clients?
 Research any legal implications connected to your chosen name.
 Is there an available domain?

-When naming and branding your business, think about your use of colours, images and wording.
+When naming and branding your business, think about your use of colors, images and wording.
 Will some cultures view any of these aspects in a negative light?
 Try to ensure that your name and brand will not be subject to misinterpretation.
-Remember, rebranding is a costly and time consuming process, which can be avoided if you choose a good,
+Remember, re-branding is a costly and time consuming process, which can be avoided if you choose a good,

 Identify a target market

 Who are your potential clients?
 What group of people will your business appeal to?
 You need to